Lighthouses of the United States: Southeastern Pennsylvania

 m) square cylindrical steel skeletal tower.
 Trabas has a photo, and Google has

-view.
+view and a distant street view.
 The front light is on a 33 ft (10 m) skeletal tower.
 Located on

 Philadelphia Navy Yard.
 Site status unknown.
 ARLHS USA-1207; Admiralty J1322.1;